 Trained crisis intervention specialists are available around the clock, every day of the year, to help over the phone.

-The Crisis Line is confidential and is open to anyone who needs help.
+The Crisis Line is FREE, confidential, and open to anyone who needs help.

 Our specialists can help in many ways, including:

-- Talking about your worries about a loved one;
+- Discussing your worries about a LOVED ONE

-- Helping you arrange counseling or connecting you to a community resource near you;
+- Helping you arrange COUNSELING or connect to a community resource near you

-- Presenting options for dealing with other urgent situations; and,
+- Presenting solutions for dealing with other URGENT SITUATIONS

 Eligibility and Care Services (SMI Determination)